xvnpw/xvnpw.github.io/content/posts/scaling-threat-modeling-with-ai.md

 While I haven't yet conducted an exhaustive review of all 1,000 threat models 😅, initial assessments are promising.
 The methodology demonstrates significant potential in producing valuable security documentation at scale. some interesting patterns emerged:

-- it's worth to have all 4 documents - they provide different perspectives and insights - none of them is perfect alone, but together they provide a comprehensive view of the security posture of the project
+- **Holistic Insights**: Having all four documents provides different perspectives and insights.
+Individually, none are perfect, but together they offer a comprehensive view of the project's security posture.
-- **threats** are solid - not mind-blowing, but solid and relevant
+- **Solid Threats**: The threats identified are solid — not mind-blowing, but relevant and actionable.
-- relying on model knowledge base is a drawback - we don't know what version of the code was used for the analysis
+- **Knowledge Base Limitations**: Relying on the model's knowledge base is a drawback — we don't always know what version of the code was used for the analysis.
-- focusing on high and critical threats is a good idea - documents are shorter and easier to comprehend
+- **Focused Priorities**: Concentrating on high and critical threats makes the documents shorter and easier to comprehend.

 **Future posts will delve deeper into analysis and refinement.**

 ## Closing Thoughts

 This experiment has been both challenging and thrilling.
 It highlights the transformative potential of AI models like Gemini 2.0 in automating and scaling critical cybersecurity processes.
-I would definitely check generated documentation when working on new technology.
-It will serve as a good starting point.
-Not replacing human security experts, but making easier to navigate complexities.
+I would definitely consider using the generated documentation when working on new technology.
+It serves as a valuable starting point — not replacing human security experts, but making it easier to navigate complexities.

-I would love to generate 1000 threat models using different LLM models, especially final version of Gemini 2.0 and new OpenAI o1, o1-pro and upcoming o3.
+I would love to generate 1,000 threat models using different LLM models, especially the final version of Gemini 2.0 and the new OpenAI o1, o1-pro, and the upcoming o3.

 ## Want to Try It Yourself?